 However to improve access to “local” radio, the FCC approved a new concept called Low Power FM (LPFM) in January of 2000.
-The filing window to apply for a license in New Jersey was between June 11th and June 16th of 2001.
+The filing window to apply for a license in New Jersey opened 10/15/2013, and was extended to 11/14/2013.

 The concept of an actual radio station (LPFM) at Camp Evans was initially broached in 2013.
 There was minimal buy-in and general negativity toward the concept, so the project was abandoned.